 A new building is planned to provide space for equipment to allow conversion of liquid argon and liquid nitrogen to gaseous form and compression of these gasses for delivery through the shaft to the underground where they are returned to liquid form as described in the Cryogenics Annex (docdb 10719).
 The location of this building was selected based on proximity to the shaft and truck accessibility, as thousands of truckloads of argon are required to fill the detectors underground.

 In addition to housing nitrogen compressors inside the building, concrete slabs are provided around the building to allow for installation of argon and nitrogen receiving dewars for truck unloading, vaporizers to boil the liquids into gas, and electrical transformer to supply power to the (4) 1,500 Hp compressors, a standby generator, and cooling towers to reject heat generated through compression.
-All equipment except the cooling towers is provided by the cryogenics group as described in The architectural layout of this building and surrounding equipment is provided in Figure 2-13.
+All equipment except the cooling towers is provided by the Cryogenics Infrastructure Project as described in Reference here..
+The architectural layout of this building and surrounding equipment is provided in Figure 2-13.